CoderDebjeet/DSA/README.md

 # Data Structures and Algorithms in Java

 Welcome to the **Data Structures and Algorithms in Java** repository!
-This repository contains a collection of common Data Structures and Algorithms questions along with their solutions implemented in Java.
+This repository contains a collection of Data Structures and Algorithms questions along with their solutions implemented in Java.

 ## 📁 Folder Structure